-Sundays 10:30am –Service of the Word and Table (The Eucharist is offered every Sunday in person.)
+Sundays – 10:30am Service of Word and Table (The Eucharist is offered every Sunday in person.)
 The Service is also held online via Zoom.
-Please click here to join at the designated time.
+Please click here to join at 10:30 (the link is live at 10:20).
+Shared lunch following worship.
+Click here for the liturgy; click here for the insert (music, readings, etc.)

-Tuesdays 6pm – Dinner, Discussion, Compline: we gather at our priest’s home at 6pm for dinner, 6:45 for discussion, and conclude with Compline.
-If you prefer to join us online, please click here to join via Zoom at 6:45 for discussion.
+Tuesdays 6pm – Dinner, Holy Conversation, Compline We gather at our priest’s home at 6pm for dinner, 7pm for holy conversation, and Compline.
+We are currently reading Robin Phillips’ new book, Gratitude in Life’s Trenches.
+If you prefer to join us online, please click here to join via Zoom at 7:00 for discussion and Compline.

 Join Us for Worship